 In summary, 2-dimensional chemical imaging of finished drug products can be invaluable for understanding the location and distribution of organic and inorganic constituents.
 This information is important for formulation scientists.
 It can also be critical in intellectual property cases where patent law frequently dictates the location and function of materials.

-Contact us today for your Chemical Imaging of Pharmaceuticals needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your chemical imaging of pharmaceutical needs.
+Please complete the form below to have an EAG expert contact you.